School of Nursing Resources

-Another great resource for students are the resources available in the Ramstad Commons (located on the ground floor of Ramstad Building).
-Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Development, Student Employment, and the Public Service and Volunteer Centers.
+Another great resource for students is Ramstad Commons (located on the ground floor of Ramstad Building).
+Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Connections, Student Employment, and the Center for Community Engagement and Service.
 Stop by Ramstad Commons or check out their website for more information on programs and resources offered.

 The Academic Assistance Center is located in Mortvedt Library 124, and offers free academic services to students.
 Tutors, study tips, review sessions, and other study aides and more are available to students.
 Check out the Academic Assistance Center website or contact them at 253-535-7518 or email@example.com.

 PLU students have access to a range of services on campus for their computing needs.
-The IT office in the basement of Mortvedt Library offers information and assistance to the PLU campus community.
+The Help Desk in Mortvedt Library offers information and assistance to the PLU campus community.
 Go to their website for more information on computer labs, connecting your computer to the campus network, or resolving questions about your email account, SAKAI, etc.

 Campus Safety and Parking